raul23/ebook-classifier-training/README.rst

 `:information_source:` Overall, ``ComplementNB``'s predictions are not as good as those from ``RidgeClassifier``

-- Data structures continues being a very difficult category to predict.
-However, ``ComplementNB`` is doing a worse jobe than ``RidgeClassifier`` in that respect: confusing 4 *data structures* ebooks for being about algorithm and being able to correctly categorize only one *data structures* ebook.
+- *Data structures* continues being a very difficult category to predict.
+However, ``ComplementNB`` is doing a worse jobe than ``RidgeClassifier`` in that respect: confusing 4 *data structures* ebooks for being about *algorithm* and being able to correctly categorize only one *data structures* ebook.
-- Penetration testing is another category that ``ComplementNB`` struggles more than ``RidgeClassifier`` does: only one ebook was correctly classified as such vs 5 for ``RidgeClassifier`` (over 6 documents from that category).
+- *Penetration testing* is another category that ``ComplementNB`` struggles more than ``RidgeClassifier`` does: only one ebook was correctly classified as such vs 5 for ``RidgeClassifier`` (over 6 documents from that category).
-- Like with ``RidgeClassifier``, ``ComplementNB`` does a perfect job in classifying all algorithms ebooks correctly.
+- Like with ``RidgeClassifier``, ``ComplementNB`` does a perfect job in classifying all *algorithms* ebooks correctly.
-- Also, machine learning presents an easy category to classifiy: 14 ebooks correctly classify over 16 documents.
+- Also, *machine learning* presents an easy category to classifiy: 14 ebooks correctly classify as such over a total 16 documents from that category.
 - Where ``ComplementNB`` is doing a relatively better job (but not that significant) than ``RidgeClassifier`` is with the *computer security* category: only one misclassification vs two for ``RidgeClassifier`` (over 12 ebooks from that category).